StructuralAnalysisFormat/StructuralAnalysisFormat-Doc/docs/getting-started/saf-versions.md

 More about semantic versioning: [semver.org](https://semver.org)
 ```

-From version 2.1.0 the documentation website moved to new provider with implemented function of versioning.
-In the left bottom corner of the page there a user can choose the desired version.
-To acces the older versions of documentation use the links below.

-By default the latest stable version of SAF documentation is shown.
-You can tell by seeng the green 'v:stable' in the left bottom corner.
-There you can also see our latest documentation in the development.
+All the released versions are available.
+For the versions 2.0.0 and older, use the links below.
+Newer versions can be accessed at the left bottom of the website.
+The displayed version of the documentation is always visible; it is also possible to change the version there.
+'Stable' stands for currently released documentation, and 'latest' stands for the documentation that is being worked on for the next release.

 Browse version history